nistvan86/esphome-q7rf/readme.md

 **Use this project at your own risk.
 Reporting and/or fixing issues is always welcome.**

 ## Hardware
 You need a CC1101 module which is assembled for 868 MHz.
-The chip on its own can be configured for many targets, but the antenna design on the board needs to be tuned for the specific frequency in mind.
+The chip on its own can be configured for many targets, but the antenna design on the board have to be tuned for the specific frequency in mind.

-CC1101 module needs to be connected to the standard SPI pins of ESP8266 (secondary SPI PINs, the first set is used by the SPI flash chip).
+The CC1101 module is connected to the standard SPI pins of ESP8266 (secondary SPI PINs, the first set is used by the SPI flash chip).

 Connections: